Farmers Insurance Open

 The event was dominated by Tiger Woods through the early part of the 2000s with four consecutive wins coming from him from 2005 – 2008.
 The most recent of his 7 wins at the event came in 2013.

-As we can see from the above list over the years this has been an event on the whole for the big names with only Ben Crane and Scott Stallings being seen as shock winners in the past 10 years.
+As we can see from the above list over the years this has been an event on the whole for the big names with only Scott Stallings and then to a certain extent last years winner Luke List being seen as shock winners in the past 10 years.

 Looking at the winners over the past ten years form in previous events in the calendar year coming in does not seem to be particularly significant.

 This can be seen by the fact that only three of the winners since the turn of the decade had a top 10 finish to their name in the calendar year already.